What are personal injury compensation claims? Everything you need to know

 • Poorly maintained facilities, like uneven pitches, damaged gym equipment, or greasy floors.

-• Faulty equipment, like defective goalposts, protective gear, or gym machines.
+• Defective equipment, including goalposts, protective gear, or gym machinery.

 • Reckless or dangerous play, especially when organisers fail to control unsafe behaviour.

-Tip: You don’t have to be a professional athlete to make a personal injury claim.
-If you were owed a duty of care and that duty was breached, you may have grounds for claiming compensation.
+Tip: You do not need to be a professional athlete to make a personal injury claim.
+If someone owed you a duty of care and breached that duty, you may have grounds to claim compensation.

 7. Motorbike Accident Claims